Otter Pops: Sir Isaac Lime protest

 In 1995, National Pax had planned to replace the "Sir Isaac Lime" flavor with "Scarlett O'Cherry".
 A fourth-grade student in Costa Mesa, California learned of the change on the company's World Wide Web site, and organized a petition and picket with his cousins against it; a Stanford professor wrote in support, calling it "Otter-cide".
 Told the change was final, the protest continued as planned, in the rain.
 The CEO relented, keeping it, despite it being the least popular flavour.
-The fourth-grader soon appeared on The Tonight Show with Jay Leno.
+The fourth-grader appeared on The Tonight Show with Jay Leno soon after.
 An Internet fan site claims that National Pax packaged the cherry mix as strawberry.

 Other uses

 Over the generations, other uses of Otter Pops have been devised and shared in the US.
 They can be used as a colorful substitute for ice in a punch bowl or to flavor mixed drinks.